 Whether you want to completely overhaul an email template or change a few colors, you can make those changes even if you’re not an email design expert.
 You can even add or remove chunks of content within your emails.
-If you want to create a perfect email newsletter that fits your company, you need to make sure you’re customizing your newsletter template to fit your needs.
+If you want to create a perfect email newsletter, you need to make sure you’re customizing your newsletter template to fit your needs.

 Newsletters are worth the payoff

 Writing an email newsletter is a bit of work, but the potential payoff is well worth it.
 A well-crafted email newsletter can make subscribers feel like a part of your business because they get to keep up with all the important news and updates.